PunchiiNadia/EarlyRoboticsCreations2023/sumo_robot/README.md

 ## 💡 Reflection

 **Technical:**
-Strengthened understanding of 3D modeling, motor behavior, and real-world sensor calibration.
+Strengthening understanding of 3D modeling, motor behavior, and real-world sensor calibration.

 **Personal:**
-Gained patience, humility, and courage to continue improving step by step.
+Gaining patience, humility, and courage to continue improving step by step.

 **Relational:**
-Learned the importance of collaboration, support, and learning alongside others.
+Learning the importance of collaboration, support, and learning alongside others.

 **Vision:**
 Seeing sensors act like “eyes” sparked my early interest in **computer vision** and the idea of building robots that can perceive and connect with the world.